 If this is your first time preparing for Ironman Lake Placid, you are no doubt wondering (fearing?) what to expect.
-And, even if you’ve done the course before, you may be wondering how to master the challenge that is IMLP, the oldest Ironman course in the continental U.S.
+If you’ve done the course before, you may be wondering how to master the challenge that is IMLP, the oldest Ironman course in the continental U.S.

-The course may not be the most difficult Ironman there is, but it is challenging, with many people squeezed into a tiny space for the swim, 5600 feet of climbing in the bike course, and a rolling marathon that makes you work for your finisher medal.
+The course may not be the most difficult Ironman on paper, but it is challenging, and has humbled its fair share of athletes.
+It features one of the best lake venues for swimming (although it can be a tight squeeze), ~6000 feet of climbing in the bike course (much of which comes in the second half), and a rolling marathon that makes you work for your finisher medal.

 The key to a successful day at Ironman Lake Placid is discipline.
 If you do not have a disciplined, strategic approach to this race, you will be punished for it.
 The marathon tells the tale of those who pushed too hard on the first loop of the bike.

-Until 2013, Ironman Lake Placid featured a mass swim start.
-Starting in 2013, Ironman Lake Placid became one of the test venues for the Ironman Swim Start Initiative.
-Having done this race both as a mass start, and with the rolling start, I can say that the new starting method is FAR SUPERIOR to the previous mass start.
+Ironman Lake Placid became one of the test venues for the Ironman Swim Start Initiative, and continues to use a rolling start, based on predicted swim finish.
+Having done this race as a mass start and rolling start, I can say that the rolling method is FAR SUPERIOR to the previous mass start.
 Mirror Lake is narrow, and when you had almost 3,000 people starting to swim at once, it was an absolute mess.

-Beyond the start, Mirror Lake is one of the nicest places I have ever swum.
+Beyond the start, Mirror Lake is one of the best swim venues.
 There is something simply magical about that water that makes you feel strong, refreshed and ready to go.

 And, the rumors are true: there is an underwater cable that runs the entire length of the course.
-Get on that cable, and you never have to site.
-Of course, about 2500 of your closest friends also want on that cable.
-In 2013, I was able to swim the cable for the entirety of the second lap without much fighting.
+Get on that cable, and you never have to sight.
+Of course, about 3000 of your closest friends also want on that cable.
+So, if you go for the cable, be prepared for some company.

 From the exit of the swim to the transition area, you will have to run almost a half of a mile, on the street.
 It’s a little rough on your tootsies, so tread lightly.
 The best part about this run: it is lined with people, 5-6 rows deep, all cheering and pushing you on.
 It’s super exciting!

 Try not to let that excitement get you too riled up as you run to transition.
 Keep your HR in check.
-It’s waaayyyy to early in this day to get near your redline.
+It’s waaayyyy too early in this day to get near your redline.

 Depending on where you come out on the swim, a volunteer may or may not be available to help you get your bag.
 I recommend being prepared to grab your own bike and bike bag.
 Practice this the day before – know where your stuff is!